-Failure to attend a retraining class will result in suspension of the driver’s license.
-If the license is suspended, removal of the suspension will occur only after the DMV receives confirmation from the National Safety Council that you have completed the course.
+Failure to attend a retraining class will result in driver’s license suspension.
+If the license is suspended, removal of the suspension will occur only after the DMV receives confirmation from NSC that you have completed the course.

 Motorists are encouraged to complete the retraining class